dieterich-lab/Baltica/docs/workflows.md

 1. Defining which SJ or events should be tested
 1. Modeling the SJ/events abundance

-Unfortunately, there are differences in the differences in implementation among the tools that lead to results that are not trivial to compare.
+Unfortunately, there are differences among the utilized tools that lead to results that are not trivial to compare.

 ### Leafcutter workflow